absolomb/absolomb.github.io/_posts/2018-01-16-UnderTheWire-Century.md

 PS C:\Users\century2\desktop> Invoke-WebRequest

 ```
-Simple one here, we grab the filename off the desktop.
-The wget equivalent in Powershell is `Invoke-WebRequest`.

 Password is `invoke-webrequest80`

 ## Century 4

-The password for Century4 is the number of files on the desktop.
+_The password for Century4 is the number of files on the desktop._

+We can use `Get-ChildItem` to list everything on the desktop and pipe it into `Measure-Object` to give us a count.

 ```powershell

 PS C:\Users\century3\Documents> Get-ChildItem ..\desktop\ | Measure-Object